imafaz/freeDNS/README.md

 - [ ] Add restricted domains from GitHub
 - [ ] Add wildcard domain support (including all subdomains)
 - [ ] Write a UI panel for this project
+- [ ] Develop a client application for bypassing filtered websites

 ### License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more details.